ClintFrancis/Mobile3/Projects/CognitiveServicesBot/AzureStorage.md

 ![](images/3_03_StorageExplorer_Browse.png)

-Upload all the images in the `resources\images` folder to the target container, then head back to the Azure portal to verify them.
+Upload all the images in the `Resources\images` folder to the target container, then head back to the Azure portal to verify them.

 ![](images/3_04_Storage_Verify.png)